peterpeterparker/daviddalbusco.com/src/blog/bye-bye-amazon-and-google-hello-web-3-0.md

 ### When?

-We have no exact goal on the productive launch date.
-To the contrary, without putting ourselves too much pressure, we do have for objective to reach a Beta milestone till end  of year or begin of next one.
-At that time, we hope to count on you to help us test the platform before its effective release.
+We have no exact goal on the production launch date.
+On the contrary, without pressuring ourselves too much, we do have for objective to reach a Beta milestone by the end of the year or the beginning of the next.
+At that time, we hope to count on you to help us test the platform before its official release.

 Meanwhile, we are also planning to unleash in production a transitional version of our editor that has been transformed to an “offline first” approach.